Baška, Croatia: Art installation "Drops"

 On the high and rounded ridges above Baška there is a place known as Ljubimer.
-It is where a site-specific art installation called "Drops", created by prestigious Chilean authors Smiljan Radić and Marcela Correa, found its permanent place.
+It is where a site-specific art installation called "Drops", created by prestigious Chilean authors Smiljan Radić Clarke and Marcela Correa, found its permanent place.
 It is a unique work of art, designed to adorn this charismatic place permanently.
 The installation placed additional emphasis on traditional dry stone walls called mrgari, respecting their values and structure, and not overshadowing them in design or materials.

 The authors describe its character: "Sometimes we find anonymous pieces that have been manufactured in strategically chosen places – and later abandoned – by others.
 They are naturally primitive, part of a lost memory… like the long dry stone wall in Baška.
 In these cases, the reality of the object is as important as discovering it by surprise, as if we were the first explorers to come across it."